 Once a student has completed registration, the only way to modify the class schedule is through the add/drop procedures (Change of Schedule form) adopted by the College.
-Any student who wishes to modify his/her schedule should immediately go see their academic advisor.
+Any student who wishes to modify his/her schedule should immediately go to the Registrar's Office for instructions.